Access to money

 - allows you to pay in shops with your credit or debit card

 Most bank accounts are free but many banks offer additional services such as insurance packages, for which you will have to pay a monthly fee.
 Think carefully about whether these are useful for you.
+Some banks charge a small monthly fee to maintain current accounts for international students.

 Some banks offer special accounts for people coming to the UK, which can be opened either before you arrive in the UK, or up to four months after you arrive.
 Unlike regular bank accounts, you will have to pay a subscription charge to open this account, but they often include additional services such as discount offers.